 What is CCS?

-Once the carbon is captured, it can be dealt with in a number of ways.
-Carbon storage involves pumping the CO2 into the ground, thus permanently removing it from the atmosphere.
-Carbon utilization refers to a number of processes which use captured CO2 to avoid using other compounds.
-One such process is Enhanced Oil Recovery (EOR), which injects CO2 instead of water or other fluids into oil and gas wells to increase oil recovery, partially sequestering the carbon dioxide.
-Other examples of utilization may involve using CO2 as a feed stock to industrial processes that have been adapted to this purpose.
+After capturing carbon, it can be managed in several ways.
+Carbon storage involves injecting CO2 into the ground, effectively removing it from the atmosphere permanently.
+Carbon utilization includes processes that use captured CO2 instead of other compounds.
+Enhanced Oil Recovery (EOR) is one such process, where CO2 is injected into oil and gas wells to boost oil recovery, partially sequestering the CO2.
+Other utilization examples involve using CO2 as a feedstock in industrial processes adapted for this purpose.

 What is the IRA?

-The Inflation Reduction Act is a bill that introduces large scale changes to many sectors of the US economy, and has made some major changes to CCS and the 45Q tax credit while providing more money and easier access to funds for processes that reduce carbon emissions.
-The impact of the IRA on energy markets extends far beyond its implications for CCUS and carbon capture practices.
+The Inflation Reduction Act is legislation that introduces significant changes across many sectors of the US economy.
+It has notably altered CCS and the 45Q tax credit, providing more funding and easier access to resources for carbon emission reduction processes.
+The IRA's impact on energy markets extends well beyond its effects on CCUS and carbon capture practices.
+While its future beyond 2024 may remain uncertain, there is reason for CCS developers to remain optimistic.

 How has the IRA changed things for CCS?

-The IRA has made getting paid for CCS activities easier and more profitable.
-Primarily it has increased the value of a 45Q credit, which is a tax credit that sets a sort of commodity price on CCS activities; it can be thought of as a CO2 sales price.
-Essentially, the IRA has increased the sale price of a tonne of CO2 to anywhere from $60 to $180, with the exact price depending on both the source of the CO2, and the injection/utilization method.
+The IRA has made CCS activities more financially rewarding.
+It primarily increased the value of the 45Q credit, a tax credit that functions like a commodity price for CCS activities, akin to a CO2 sales price.
+The IRA has raised the price for a tonne of CO2 to between $60 and $180, depending on the CO2 source and the injection/utilization method.

-The source looks at whether the carbon was captured from industrial processes and energy generation, or from DAC.
-The injection portion looks at how the captured CO2 is dealt with, whether it is stored permanently in a Class 6 well, or utilized for additional oil recovery in a Class 2 well, or utilized in some other industrial process.
+The source determines whether the carbon was captured from industrial processes and energy generation or from DAC.
+The injection aspect considers how the captured CO2 is handled, whether stored permanently in a Class 6 well, used for additional oil recovery in a Class 2 well, or utilized in another industrial process.

-US Code 45Q is the credit for carbon sequestration introduced in the 2008 tax code and is intended to provide tax incentives for CO2 storage, carbon capture efforts, CCS, and more.
-The IRA provides for amendments to Code 45Q as it relates to CCS.
+US Code 45Q is the carbon sequestration credit introduced in the 2008 tax code to provide tax incentives for CO2 storage, carbon capture efforts, CCS, and more.
+The IRA amends Code 45Q concerning CCS.

 Payment for carbon captured from industrial and power generation facilities and stored in saline geologic formations increased to $85 from $50/tonne.